GJAShaw/sandwich/README.md

 `sandwich | grep ' 17$'`

 # Design
-The program generates all possible combinations of the digits 2 to 8 inclusive by using the lowest 7 bits of a byte as a mask for the digits {8 7 6 5 4 3 2}, and letting the value of that byte run from 0 = 0b00000000 to 63 = 0b01111111.
+The program generates all possible combinations of the digits 2 to 8 inclusive by using the lowest 7 bits of a byte as a selection mask for the elements of the array {8 7 6 5 4 3 2}, and letting the value of that byte run from 0 = 0b00000000 to 63 = 0b01111111.
 For example, when the byte has value 23:

 - 23 = 0b00010111
 - lowest seven bits are 0010111